Knoblauchpilze/user-service/README.md

 [![Database migration tests](https://github.com/Knoblauchpilze/user-service/actions/workflows/database-migration-tests.yml/badge.svg)](https://github.com/Knoblauchpilze/user-service/actions/workflows/database-migration-tests.yml)

+# What is this service about?

+One of the most basic concern of any web application or service nowadays is user management.
+Generally, this means the code needed to keep track of who is using a service, how they can log into the service and which permissions they have.

+Whether you want to implement a game or have an e-commerce website or build a platform providing some service, it is very likely that you'll have to manage users (**your** users).

+This repository defines a service to help make this simple.

 # Installation

+## Tools to install on your system

 The tools described below are directly used by the project.
 It is mandatory to install them in order to build the project locally.